-- 5.1 The Series is open to any boat that is owned or chartered by a Regular Member of the Classic Yacht Owners Association and has a current CRF 2024 rating that satisfies the requirements contained in this Notice of Series. - 5.2 If there is any question about whether a boat fits these criteria, the Organizing Authority advised by the CYOA Technical Committee will make the final determination as to whether she qualifies for the Series. - 5.3 Individual events may allow boats to race in their events that do not qualify for the Series.
+- The Series is open to any boat that is owned or chartered by a Regular Member of the Classic Yacht Owners Association and has a current CRF 2025 rating that satisfies the requirements contained in this Notice of Series. - 5.2 If there is any question about whether a boat fits these criteria, the CYOA Technical Committee will make the final determination as to whether she qualifies for the Series. - Individual events may allow boats to race in their events that do not qualify for the Series.
 The requirements in this document do not, and are not intended to, supersede individual regatta eligibility and awards.
-Participation in the Series is voluntary and is not required for participation in the individual regattas. - 5.4 Only boats/owners that are members of the CYOA will be scored for the Series. - 5.5 Boats must declare upon registration for their 2024 CRF Certificate what their declared Racing District will be.
-This declaration need not be associated with the vessel's official hailing port. - 5.6 Boats should declare upon registration for their 2024 CRF Certificate if they plan to compete for the 2024 Series Championship.
+Participation in the Series is voluntary and is not required for participation in the individual regattas. - 5.4 Only boats/owners that are members of the CYOA will be scored for the Series. - 5.5 Boats must declare upon registration for their 2025 CRF Certificate what their declared Racing District will be.
+This declaration need not be associated with the vessel's official hailing port. - 5.6 Boats should declare upon registration for their 2025 CRF Certificate if they plan to compete for the 2025 Series Championship.